 Floyd Appraisal Works can help you remove your Private Mortgage Insurance

-During the recent mortgage boom of the mid 2000s, it was widespread to see lenders taking down payments of 10, 5 or sometimes 0 percent.
-A lender is able to handle the added risk of the minimal down payment with Private Mortgage Insurance or PMI.
+Banks were accepting down payments as low as 10, 5 and often 0 percent in the peak of last decade's mortgage boom.
+How does a lender handle the added risk of the small down payment?
+The solution is Private Mortgage Insurance or PMI.
 This supplementary policy guards the lender in case a borrower doesn't pay on the loan and the market price of the home is less than what the borrower still owes on the loan.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.